Precise wavefunction engineering with magnetic resonance: Conclusion

-MRC enables one-dimensional control of both the density and phase of the condensate wavefunction at the healing length and healing time scales.
-We have simulated the creation of a single black soliton using realistic parameters: a state that has not yet been created in a condensate.
-We demonstrated the versatility of MRC, showing it can create double soliton states merely by decreasing the bandwidth swept out by the adiabatic HS pulse.
-We anticipate creating a train, or `gas', of solitons using multiple HS pulses, with the same control over their individual trajectories demonstrated above.
-Extending MRC to higher dimensions would open a path to engineering exotic topological excitations such as spin knots in the polar order of a quantum fluid~\cite{kawaguchi_knots_2008}.
+Magnetic resonance control enables one-dimensional control of both the density and phase of the condensate wavefunction at the healing length and healing time scales.
+We have simulated the creation of a single black soliton: a state that has not yet been created in a condensate.
+We numerically demonstrated the versatility of MRC, showing it can create double soliton states merely by decreasing the bandwidth swept out by the adiabatic hyperbolic secant pulse.
+We anticipate creating a train, or `gas', of solitons using multiple hyperbolic secant pulses, with the same control over their individual trajectories demonstrated above.
+Our results establish a path towards magnetic resonance control in higher dimensions, whereby the direction of the magnetic field gradient would be modulated in direct analogy with magnetic resonance imaging, which is fundamentally a one-dimensional technique.
+Higher dimensional wavefunction control using MRC could be used to engineer exotic topological excitations such as spin knots in the polar order of a quantum fluid~\cite{kawaguchi_knots_2008}.